Ikyua/Rooftop-Analysis-ECOlibrium/README.md

 ECOLIBRIUM - Loisaida: Rooftop Analysis 2024 (Team: Kyle Silvestre, Khalil Allwood )

-Objective: Analyze rooftops to improve energy efficency & energy usage of residents.
-We focus on looking at building's albedo primarily in the future hope to identify and determine how solar panels, hvac units, construction, etc. Impact a building's energy usage.
+Objective: We focus on the albedo of a building's roof primarily in the future hope to find a way to reduce the urban island heat effect that cities tend to be affected by and by extension lowering the demand on energy, especially, during warmer periods in the year.
+Albedo is "whiteness" of a surface but more specifically it is a measure of how much light a surface can reflect when a light is shined upon it.
+The theory here is that having roof with a high albedo will cool the interior and surrounding area of the building, and consequently, lower the need for using electricity for cooling.

 Tools:
   - IDE: